FC-Datalog as a Framework for Efficient String Querying: Efficient FC-Datalog

-We do this by using factors of $w$ to represent elements of the active domain of $(\fcdatalogprogram', \inputdatabase)$, that is all the tuples in the relations in $\inputdatabase$ and the constants in $\fcdatalogprogram'$.
-We do this by encoding each element of the active domain as a unary factor of $w$.
-We can therefore replace constants in the rules of $\fcdatalogprogram'$ directly with their encoding, and for every tuple $\Vec{t}$ in every relation $R$ we add a new rule that adds the encoding of $\Vec{t}$ to the relation $R$. \end{proof} \end{toappendix} Our main goal in this section is to identify fragments with lower data and combined complexity, and where membership in the fragment can be easily checked.
+We can use factors of $w$ to represent elements of the active domain of $(\fcdatalogprogram', \inputdatabase)$, that is all the tuples in the relations in $\inputdatabase$ and all the constants in $\fcdatalogprogram'$.
+We can do this by encoding each element of the active domain as a unary factor of $w$.
+We can therefore replace constants in the rules of $\fcdatalogprogram'$ directly with their encoding, and for every tuple $\Vec{t}$ in every relation $R$ we add a new rule that adds the encoding of $\Vec{t}$ to the relation $R$. \end{proof}

+Our goal in this section is to identify fragments with lower data and combined complexity.
+In Section \ref{subsec:linearity} we employ linearity from classical $\datalog$, which improves data complexity to $\nlogspace$ and combined complexity to $\pspace$.
+Then in Section \ref{subsec:determinism} we define the deterministic linear fragment which improves data complexity to $\logspace$.
+However, checking membership of this fragment is expensive.